invertase/react-native-firebase/pages/quick-start/create-firebase-project.md

 ---
-title: 'Quick Start: Firebase Project'
+title: Creating a new Firebase Project
-description: Creating a Firebase project on the Firebase Console
+description: Creating a new Firebase project on the Firebase Console.
 ---

-# Quick Start: Firebase Project
+# Creating a new Firebase project

-The first thing you'll need to have to use Firebase is an active Firebase project.

-We'll quickly cover creating one below.
+The first thing you'll need to have to use Firebase is an active Firebase project; let's quickly cover creating one.

-## Creating a new Firebase project
+## Guide

 - Visit the [Firebase console](https://firebase.google.com/console?utm_source=invertase&utm_medium=react-native-firebase&utm_campaign=quick-start)
 - Click the `Add project` box as shown below: